-DRAWING A to-scale drawing showing an object or multiple objects in relation to each creek bed, whose purpose is to divert storm water drainage or prevent erosion.
-Components include a trench varying in depth up to 8 inches, lined with landscape fabric and covered with $\frac{1}{2}$ inch of crushed pea gravel, and topped by river rock in varying sizes.
+DRAWING A to-scale drawing showing an object or multiple objects in relation to each other.

+DRY CREEK BED A rock filled trench designed to mimic a natural flowing, terrain-following creek bed, whose purpose is to divert storm water drainage or prevent erosion.
+Components include a trench varying in depth up to 8 inches, lined with landscape fabric and covered with 1⁄2 inch of crushed pea gravel, and topped by river rock in varying sizes.